 MPS doesn't understand that model 'test1' is now written in two languages - XML + L1 because we cannot really use language L1 in model 'test1' (language L1 defines no concepts of its own).

 Therefore we will explicitly tell MPS to use L1 generator for generation of the model 'test1'.

 - open properties of model 'test1'

 - add language 'generator_demo.L1' to the Languages Engaged On Generation section

-Run the Preview Generated Files command in the 'test1' model's popup menu.
-MPS will generate two java files and show them in the editor:
+Run Generate Files command in the model's popup menu.
+MPS will generate two java files:

 MPS will also compile these classes but it doesn't provide a way to run generated applications.
 For this reason, in addition to the MPS project we will create project in IntelliJ IDEA.